hashcatHitman/hack-assembler/README.md

 ## Getting Started

 You'll need to install Rust and its package manager, Cargo, on your system.
-Please refer to the official [reccommended Rust installation method] for your system.
+Please refer to the official [recommended Rust installation method] for your system.

 Note that you may need to use the nightly version of Rust.
 If you're using,